 What about prologues?
 Linda Lear wrote a prologue (a term from dramaturgy) to start her biography of Rachel Carson.
 A prologue starts the action and is PART of the action, though it could take place in the middle of the action — it often focuses on a pivotal moment.
 If you have a prologue, you must also have an epilogue, says WBG's guru, Marc Pachter.

 Some people feel nobody reads the introduction; some people believe it's important because it’s the first thing people look at.
 Obviously it should be done well, if the latter is true even some of the time, but some people do skip it.
 Personally, I think it's important that everything in the book be interesting, because you never know where the reader will start, and you even want the ending to be good, so they leave feeling satisfied and you get good word of mouth.
+With ebooks, Google scans the first 500 words or so, and to the extent that that's what captures readers, you want to put material upfront that will help "market" your book and catch reader's attention.
 I tend to put acknowledgments at the back but try to make them interesting, to give them content.
 I am sometimes overruled, because others feel the acknowledgments should be up front, where you are making it clear who helped you, and to show your gratitude.

 Forewords, Prefaces, and Introductions: Where to Begin?
 (Carol Saller, Lingua Franca, Chronicle of Higher Education 4-5-12) offers further insights.
 Academic writers: check out helpful tips in the comments section!